SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 ## 6.1 Introducing automatic repair

 Automatic repair allows SFe players to play some "Structurally Unsound" banks by automatically repairing them at load time.
 It consists of a partial file repair program built directly into the SFe player.
-With future versions of this specification, SFe64 players that only support a higher version of the format will also gain the ability to translate old banks to run properly.
+With future versions of this specification, SFe players that only support a higher version of the format will also gain the ability to translate old banks to run properly.

 ## 6.2 Where should automatic repair be used?